This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We learned this inspiring story and many more on this tour.

-We also learned more about the people who once lived in the homes, those that do now, those used in movies and TV, and unique features like the stairs to nowhere, that are said by locals to be very haunted.
+We also learned more about the people who once lived in the homes, those that do now, those used in movies and TV – such as Prince of Tides and the Big Chill – and unique features like the Stairs to Nowhere that are said by locals to be very haunted.

 An easy Beaufort thing to do is the Point Royal Island boardwalk which leads to an observation tower.
 I enjoyed the view from up here.